Dramione Oneshot: 7th year AU, told from Blaise Zabini's perspective.

 "She just fucking gets under my skin," Draco said.
 "You know?"

-"Fucking Christ," his best friend muttered, before leaning back more.
-He turned his eyes to look at Blaise.
+"Fucking Christ," his best friend muttered, before leaning back more into the cushions.
+He turned his head to look at Blaise.
 "How was your day?"

 Blaise gave it ten seconds.
 "Pretty good, I think I'm making good headway with that Ravenclaw…"